wonderfly/lanyon/_posts/2018-04-01-prepositional-pronouns.md

 | 3rd       | consigo   | consigo           |

 Complication:
-  - In the third-person forms, singlur or plural, `consigo` is used when the subject of the sentence is the same as the object
+  - In the third-person forms, singular or plural, `consigo` is used when the subject of the sentence is the same as the object
   - Otherwise, the full form, `con él`, `con ella`, `con usted`, `con ello`, `con ellos`, `con ellas`, `con ustedes` should be used.